MIEMHSE/circuitrylib/README.md

 # CircuitryLib

-**A Python library for creating and modelling various сircuit engineering systems.**
+**A Python library for creating and modelling various сircuit engineering systems (digital logic circuits for now).**

-Author: The Profitware Group <S.Sobko@profitware.ru>
+Author: The Profitware Group / Sergey Sobko <S.Sobko@profitware.ru>
+The code is mainly written as a part of my very special coursework at Moscow Institute of Electronics and Mathematics (MIEM HSE).

 ## Introduction

-This library provides interface for creating and modelling various сircuit engineering systems.
-It provides output to LaTeX and graphical representations.
-It works with Python versions from 2.7.
+This library provides interface for creating and modelling various сircuit engineering systems (digital logic circuits for now).
+It provides output to LaTeX, graphical representations, graphs and MATLAB code that generates Simulink models.
+It works with Python version 2.7.
 Other versions are not tested yet.

 ## Building